We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 There are a few different ways that this level of interest in shorting Expedia Group shares can be evaluated.

 Expedia Group's "short interest ratio" (SIR)

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Expedia Group.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Expedia Group.

 Find out more about how you can short Expedia Group stock.

 Expedia Group's environmental, social and governance track record

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Expedia Group.